About Athletic Training

 What are the salaries?

 The starting salary for athletic trainers varies widely based on practice setting and geographic location.
 Salaries for athletic trainers with advanced degrees range from approximately $40,000 to $80,000.
 For more information please refer to the NATA Salary Survey.

 Why should I choose the Master's of Science Athletic Training (MSAT) at George Mason University?

 As George Mason University is located in a large and diverse metropolitan region, we provide our students with high quality educational experiences in a wide variety of practice settings.
 Furthermore, our unique geographic location, resources, and faculty expertise help us to provide students with some of the best pediatric and performing arts sports medicine experiences nationally.

-Bachelor of Science in Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Bachelor and Master of Science in Athletic Training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Who are the faculty in the program?

 All faculty members of the ATEP are State-Licensed and Nationally-Certified Athletic Trainers (see ATEP faculty page).
 The faculty members combine teaching excellence, clinical experience, and research expertise to provide students with a high quality professional education.
 The ATEP also provides students the unique educational opportunity to apply classroom knowledge in numerous work settings under direct supervision of preceptors.
 In addition, the adjunct faculty affiliated with the ATEP includes professionals from a variety of health care fields, including Physicians, Certified Athletic Trainers, Pharmacists, Physical Therapists, Nutritionists, and Psychologists.